rdflab/www-icg/src/markdown-pages/news/welcome.md

 tags: ["admin"]
 ---

-The ICG website has been updated.
+The ICG website has been redesigned.

 <!-- endexcerpt -->